Matt-Roden/travel-tracker-mroden/README.md

 ## Objectives

 - Build an application that allows a user to track their adventures in traveling as well as request new trips from the agency.
-This means that a user can login, see all of their previous, upcoming, current, and pending trips as well as request a new trip, which would then need to be accepted by the agnecy.
+This means that a user can login, see all of their previous, upcoming, current, and pending trips as well as request a new trip, which would then need to be accepted by the agency.
 All of the data from this application is coming from a local API.
 This project utilizes the `fetchAPI` and currently uses the `GET` and `POST` methods.

 ## Technology Stack